wkumari/draft-harkins-owe/README.md

    o  SHA-512: when 384 < len(p)

-Harkins & Kumari         Expires April 30, 2017                 [Page 5]

-Internet-Draft      Opportunistic Wireless Encryption       October 2016

    For FFC, the hash algorithm depends on the prime, p, defining the finite field:

    o  SHA-256: when len(p) <= 2048

+Harkins & Kumari          Expires June 3, 2017                  [Page 5]

+Internet-Draft      Opportunistic Wireless Encryption      November 2016

    o  SHA-384: when 2048 < len(p) <= 3072